The Myth Of Becoming A CEO Via The Accountant Route

 But is it actually true?

 Well, apparently yes.
-According to UK recruitment firm Robert Half, almost one in four (23%) FTSE 100 CEOs are Chartered Accountants and 55% of all UK CEOs come from a finance background.
+According to recruitment firm Robert Half, almost one in four (23%) FTSE 100 CEOs are Chartered Accountants/CFAs and 55% of all UK CEOs come from a finance background.
+It’s similar in the US, Canada, India and Australia too.

 But the next question that nobody seems to be asking is: What happens once you join the rank and file of an Accountancy company?